RiemannAI/theta/README.md

 ## Usage

-The code is supposed to run in a Sage python environment and in a `sage -notebook ipython` instance.
+The code runs with python 2.7.x environment and requires cython.